Dynamics of "Classical" Bosons, Fermions, and beyond

 There are aspect of quantum statistics that is directly related phase space properties, and thus statistical mechanics.
 The Fermi exclusion principle, that prevents more than one fermion to occupy the same cell in phase space, is well known.
 Haldane later extended this `` exclusion statistics" to the case of anyons\cite{Haldaneexcl}.
 For bosons there is, to our knowledge, no such clear-cut consequence of statistics, but rather vague statements like ``bosons like to be in the same quantum state", often in connection to BE condensation, or photon bunching in photonics.
 However, detailed studies of coherent states of pairs of bosons and fermions, show sign a ``statistical attraction" between bosons\cite{b1,b2,b3,b4,b5}.

 A while back, it was realized that the exclusion statistics has a classical counterpart if the classical limit is taken in an appropriate way, as described in \oncitep{hill} The approach in that work was to start from a coherent many-particle wave function that appropriately takes into account the quantum statistics, and depends parametrically on the particle positions $\vec r_i$, which can be thought of as the centers of coherent state wave-packets.
-From this, one can extract a classical phase space actions for the $\vec r_i$, where the Hamiltonian is the expected one, while the symplectic form, which defines the classical brackets is modified and distinguishes bosons from fermions.
-As in \oncitec{hill} the formulation of the classical limit of quantum statistics can be extended to include anyons and fractional statistics.While this work is concentrated on fermions and bosons, all the results for two particle systems are readily generalized to anyons.
+From this, one can extract a classical phase space actions for the $\vec r_i$, where the Hamiltonian is the expected one, while the symplectic form, which defines the classical brackets is modified and distinguishes bosons from fermions. \oncite{hill} also showed that the quantum statistics parameter $\nu$ is related to the excluded classical phase space volume $\alpha$, corresponding to adding an extra particle, by $\alpha = \nu h$.
+Thus, to maintain an exclusion effect in the classical theory, one must take a double limit where $\alpha$ is kept constant even at small $\hbar$.
+That is, the projection mechanism employed here is not a classical limit in the sense of taking $\hbar\rightarrow 0$, but rather an alternative way to define a classical mechanics which retains elements of quantum statistics.
+It is also notable that the formulation of the classical limit of quantum statistics can be extended to include anyons and fractional statistics.While this work is concentrated on fermions and bosons, all the results for two particle systems are readily generalized to anyons.